HR Maturity Stage 2: How to increase adoption and professional development

 Reviews: 360 and Leadership Reviews

-Reviews are an immensely valuable developmental tool.
+Reviews are an immensely valuable developmental tool when done well.
 By pairing a self-assessment with feedback from peers and managers you can give an individual a holistic view of their strengths and development areas.
 Most review platforms allow team members to self select those they work with, which can be approved by their manager before the review begins.

-Often with fast growing companies there are quite a few first time managers in the mix, so leadership reviews are an easy way to ensure that they get enough upward feedback.
+If you're growing quickly with a lot of first time managers in the mix, or you want to provide more learning opportunities for leaders, Leadership Reviews are a great way to ensure that they get enough upward feedback.